Joel-Maldonado/NeuralNetPy/README.md

-# Neural Network From Scratch
+# Neural Network Using Python and Numpy

 This is a neural network library created using numpy.
 It allows you to create, train, and save models.
 The library is inspired by PyTorch but simplified for educational purposes.